Call for Cities

 Please let us know if you are considering submitting a proposal for your city.
 We will provide a budget template and other resources on request, and are available to answer any questions.
 All questions and notices of intent should be sent to email@example.com.

-Submissions should be web-based, and the entry link sent via email to email@example.com.
+Submissions must be web-based, and the URL link sent via email to firstname.lastname@example.org.
 Each submission should clearly indicate the contact person for the proposal.